 5-Minutes Paneer Curry for busy weeknights!! #glutenfree #vegetarian #nocarbs . ✒️ Did I tell you that I am back at my work after 6 months of Maternity Leave?
 Well, apart from moonlighting as a #foodblogger , I work as a Copywriter with one of the leading publishing houses in India. .
 Last week, I went back to my job, leaving my lil Aria with my mom.
 As she takes care of my babe for the whole day, I didn’t want to burden her with extra chores like cooking.
 (But, can you stop mommies?
 I guess, not) . ⏱️ This has made me realize that I have to look for ways to make #dinner in least possible minutes, so that I can compensate for the time loss with my baby while I was in office. .
 This #recipe hardly needs any prep, instead you can make it while you are making your Chapattis/Jeera rice alongside. (#mealideas for you, guys.
 Thank me later!) .
 This will be coming up on my blog soon enough. .
 Don’t forget to #followme to stay updated! . . . . . #Paneer #indian #indianfood #bengalifood #delhifoodblogger #asianfood #curry #foodie #onmytable #omnomnom #healthyfood #cleaneating #weeknightdinner #workingmom @thefeedfeed.glutenfree @bbcgoodfood @cosmoindia

 But this is true.
-I actually didn’t use much ingredients.
+I used very basic ingredients like seasonings and spices here.
 As you might have noticed lately that I am sharing recipes that seldom go overboard in terms of ingredients.
-My previous recipe of Orange Pulao barely used 5 ingredients (I mean, if you skip Salt & Sugar!)
+My previous recipe of Orange Pulao barely used 5 ingredients (I mean if you skip Salt & Sugar!)

-I am actually THAT desperate in my lookout for easy and quick recipes.
+I am actually THAT desperate in my lookout for quick & easy recipes.

 I know it’s a struggle for those like ourselves who lead a busy life, juggling a demanding career and home with kids.
 Cooking at home and eating healthy often takes a backseat.
 Solution is most often, if not, becomes eating out or relying on takeaways!